AlickMitchell/alickmitchell.github.io/content/posts/link_redundancy_with_administrative_distance/index.md

   * 10.10.1.2, via GigabitEthernet0/1
       Route metric is 0, traffic share count is 1
 ```
-- We can see that the route is a static route and has the default AD of 1.
+- We can see that the route is a static route and has the default AD of 1, and is connected over Gigabitethernet0/1.

 We'll now drop the connection to R1